BierOne/policy_privacy_benchmarks/README.md

 # policy_privacy_benchmarks
 This is a pytorch implementation for state-of-the-art results on policy privacy datasets (OPP-115).
-The older implementation can be found at [link](https://github.com/SmartDataAnalytics/Polisis_Benchmark) Thanks for her generously sharing the code.
+The older implementation can be found at this [link](https://github.com/SmartDataAnalytics/Polisis_Benchmark) .
+Thanks for her generously sharing the code.

-So far, I just implemented a RNN model for the prediction.
+By the way, I just implemented a RNN model for the prediction so far.
 The update would be coming soon.

 ## Results